NeilNjae/battle-of-the-bands/README.md

 Note that the NRC sentiment lexicon isn't available for download, but you'll have to email the creator.

-You can obtain a cache of what I gathered in the `data` directory of this repo.
+You can obtain a cache of what I gathered in the `dump` directory of this repo.
 Use `mongorestore` to recover the data.

 ## Use